icann/rdap-conformance-tool/docs/2024_gtld/response/domain.md

 Test group: [[rdapResponseProfile2024_2_4_6_Validation]](#id-rdapResponseProfile2024_2_4_6_Validation){ #id-rdapResponseProfile2024_2_4_6_Validation }

-1. Verify that the domain object has one entity with the role “registrar” with one link object in the links array with a rel property of the string “about”.
+1. Test case [-47700](#id-testCase-47700){ #id-testCase-47700 }: Verify that the domain object has one entity with the role “registrar” with one link object in the links array with a rel property of the string “about”.
 ```json
 {
   "code": -47700,